SatyaRaghuNandan/BigData-Interview-Prep/Meta/Tree_Problems/Sum_root_2_leaf/readme_variant1.md

+# // VARIANT: What if you nodes could be larger than 9?

 Absolutely!
 You're working on a **variant of Leetcode 129** where:

 > 🔄 **Each node can now hold multi-digit values (like `42`, `911`, `2000`, not just `0-9`)**